sampsyo/madoko-template/readme.md

 The `TARGETS` line should indicate your `*.md` Markdown file where you'll do your writing.
 You can list multiple documents there if you want to produce multiple, separate documents.
 Use the `DEPS` variable to list other files that your document depends on, such as figures (and the included style preamble).

+In your Markdown source file, add this line to use the included style preamble:

+    [INCLUDE="style"]

+You'll want to put that in your Madoko "header" along with any the other metadata declarations.

 ## Make Targets